csphere/ffxiv-firmament-teamcraft-guide/README.md

 ![Limsa Lower Fieldcraft Supplier](https://i.imgur.com/BYavKQj.png)

-## 2. Visit your Crafter Guild and Rush level 20
+## 2. Visit Your Crafter Guild and Rush Level 20

 You must be lvl 20 to participate in Ishgardian Restoration.
 Go find the guild for your curent crafter class and start the quest chain if you haven't already.
 Buy up simple mats from the vendor there (or the Material Supplier in our FC house) for use in lvl 1-15 recipes.
 You should easily be able to spam Quick Synth up to level 20 in 30mins - 1hr.

-## 3. Visit the Collectable Appraiser mentioned above
+## 3. Visit the Collectable Appraiser Mentioned Above

 Go to The Firmament and talk to the Collectable Appriaser.
 They will show you which item you need to craft given your current class and level.
 Find that recipe in your Crafting Log, favorite it, and look at the mats required.

-## 4. World shop for mats and crystals
+## 4. World Shop for Materials and Crystals

 You will BREAK YOURSELF buying skybuilders' mats as well as other required mats from the MB **unless you world shop**.
 You can visit an Aetheryte at a Capital City, and select "Visit Another World Server"